-- The user experience on mobile is not disturbed by interstitial banners, other methods of aggressive advertising or popups.
+- The user experience on mobile is not disturbed by interstitial banners, other methods of aggressive advertising, or popups.

 eCommerce is a huge industry.
-When it comes to search engine optimization, optimizing an ecommerce website is more complex than working on a blog or corporate website.
+When it comes to search engine optimization, optimizing an e-commerce website is more complex than working on a blog or corporate website.

-The most important ecommerce SEO factors are:
+The most essential e-commerce SEO techniques are:

 - Optimize your product pages based on the results of your keyword research.

-- Optimize ALL visual elements of your store (images, videos)
+- Optimize ALL visual elements of your store (images, videos).

 - Promote your store on social media networks

 - Think of creative ways to get people to link to your product pages